All Episodes

 What experience does she have?

-Senator Hillary Clinton and her allies repeatedly say she has 35 years of relevant experience.
+In a concerted effort to deflect these attacks on her credentials, Senator Hillary Clinton and her allies repeatedly say she has 35 years of relevant experience.

-Now she's only been an elected official seven years, but the drum beat of soundbites and statements touting the 35-year Figure appears to have paid off.
+Now, she's only been an elected official seven years, but the drumbeat of soundbites and statements touting the 35-year figure appears to have paid off.

 Even her Democrat rivals prefer to assail her electability rather than her experience.

-Well, what is what experience does she have?
+Well, what experience does she have?

 You know, folks, she's got 35 years' experience in bimbo eruptions, and I'm not trying to be funny.